metalama/Metalama.Documentation/content/conceptual/introspection/linqpad.md

 Instead of using the driver and a connection, you can use the `Metalama.LinqPad` package from any query.

-You should start your query with the M<xref:Metalama.Framework.Workspaces.WorkspaceCollection> class, then get the <xref:Metalama.Framework.Workspaces.WorkspaceCollection.Default>  property and call the <xref:Metalama.Framework.Workspaces.WorkspaceCollection.Load*> method to load your project or solution.
+You should start your query with the <xref:Metalama.Framework.Workspaces.WorkspaceCollection> class, then get the <xref:Metalama.Framework.Workspaces.WorkspaceCollection.Default> property and call the <xref:Metalama.Framework.Workspaces.WorkspaceCollection.Load*> method to load your project or solution.

 For instance, the following code defines the `workspace` variable and gives it an identical meaning to if you were using the driver: